NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 firmness - 4.5 out of 10 - medium soft

 The Tempurpedic Medium Hybrid is around a 4.5 out of 10 on the firmness scale—just a touch softer than the Medium.
-The bounce of the coils on the Hybrid model allow this mattress to feel a bit softer, but it would still be a nice balanced option for a variety of sleeping types, bodies, and positions.
+The bounce of the coils on the Hybrid model allows this mattress to feel a bit softer, but it would still be a nice balanced option for a variety of sleeping types, bodies, and positions.

 Tempurpedic Firm Feel